SvenDorsch/DB_loader/README.md

     CREATE LOGIN <login_name> WITH password='<password>';

-Then, within each database by running T_SQL queries, we can create a user from the login:
+Then, within each database by running T-SQL queries, we can create a user from the login:

     CREATE USER <user_name> FROM LOGIN <login_name>;